A Culinary Tour de France

 14.00 Alison will share with you her passion for creating and preparing one of the world’s most sought after classics, the Macaron, on which she has put her own stamp.

 • Seasonal Macaron Creation

-19.30 Tonight we have a glass of our local Vouvray sparkling wine and certificate presentation followed by Sidney’s lamb dish in our summer Orchard around the fire.
+19.30 Tonight we have a glass of our local Vouvray sparkling wine and certificate presentation followed by the Art of Paella, by ‘le Calabash’

-8.30 We depart after breakfast and drive to Saint Emilion
+8.30 After breakfast we depart after breakfast and drive to Saint Emilion

 This afternoon we take a stroll through the streets of Saint-Emilion’s World Heritage town

 Saint-Émilion’s history goes back to prehistoric times and is a UNESCO World Heritage Site, with fascinating Romanesque churches and ruins stretching all along steep and narrow streets.
 The Romans planted vineyards in what was to become Saint-Émilion as early as the 2nd century.
 In the 4th century, the Latin poet Ausonius lauded the fruit of the bountiful vine.
 The town was named after the monk Émilion, a travelling confessor, who settled in a hermitage carved into the rock there in the 8th century.
 It was the monks who followed him that started up the commercial wine production in the area.